modrocko/bookmark-it/README.md

 All `dropbox.com` tagged urls will now display `dropbox.png` as the default icon.

-Build your icon library over time — no hurries.
+I provided a few starter icons for you.
+Then build your icon library over time.

 ### Supported Symbols